YaoXinZhi/PheSeq/HeterogeneousData/P-ValeData/README.md

 ## p-value data for cancer

 In the case when ones would to collect the **p-value for cancer**, please search the disease in **TCGA database** and download corresponding files.
 The downloaded files needs to contain the p-value and Entrez ID for each disease-related gene, note that **both significant (less than the threshold) and insignificant (greater than threshold) p-values need to be included**.

+# Data Preprocessing

+After gene-p-value data is collected, the NCBI gene-entrez mapping file (https://ftp.ncbi.nih.gov/gene/DATA/gene_info.gz) need be used for converting gene symbol to Entrez ID.

+The processed p-value data needs to have three columns separated by Tab keys, including **GeneSymbol, EntrezID and p-value**, like **P-ValueData/breast.symbol_entrez.p.tsv**.